-Woo Environmental Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact (a) Cause a substantial adverse change in the significance of a historical resource pursuant to § 15064.5? \boxtimes (b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? \boxtimes (c) Disturb any human remains, including those interred outside of dedicated cemeteries? \boxtimes
+Environmental Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: (a) Cause a substantial adverse change in the significance of a historical resource pursuant to § 15064.5? $\square$ (b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? $\boxtimes$ (c) Disturb any human remains, including those interred outside of dedicated cemeteries? $\boxtimes$